dwt/home-servers/Readme.md

 When building on darwin, this requires a linux builder.
 I use [cpick/rosetta-builder](https://github.com/cpick/nix-rosetta-builder).

-## Scripts:
+## Some Scripts:

 - `bin/build-image` - Build an image for the raspberry pi
 - `bin/flash-image` - Flash the image to the sd card
-- `bin/test` - Switch to the test configuration (i.e. auto revert after reboot)
+- `bin/test` - Switch to the configuration for testing (i.e. auto revert after reboot)
-- `bin/switch` - Switch to the production configuration
+- `bin/switch` - Switch to the configuration permanently
 - `bin/diff` - Show the changes that would be made to the system
-- `bin/update` - Update the flake dependencies
+- `bin/update` - Update all flake dependencies
 - `bin/raspi-ip` - Find the ip of the raspberry pi on the network

 ## Pi Recovery